“Even in this shitty state, dead men make the news if they die right.”

 “It’s just… you ever see Kill Bill?”

-Amelie: Amelie stops in her tracks and rubs the bridge of her nose.
-That unsettling doctor who saw her about her hand comes to mind.
+Support: Amelie stops in her tracks and rubs the bridge of her nose.

 “I was trying not to think about it, and that’s what I’m going to continue doing.
 I’ve already been visited by that bloodsucking monster, I don’t want to think about… my chastity.”